datateknik-lth/datateknik-lth/ak3/datasakerhet-EIT060/sammanfattningar/checklista_fm.md

-  * **Limitations:** only recognized in the US, evaluation performed in other countries not valid in the US, focused on OS:s, MAC rarely used in commercial applications, integrity and availability not addressed, criteria creep (criteria become more and more specific, ie.e harder to get C2 year X than to get C2 year X-1), very slow
+  * **Limitations:** only recognized in the US, evaluation performed in other countries not valid in the US, focused on OS:s, MAC rarely used in commercial applications, integrity and availability not addressed, criteria creep (criteria become more and more specific, i.e harder to get C2 year X than to get C2 year X-1), very slow
 * **ITSEC**
   * Co-op between European countries